 A) The Fund or the relevant unit classes may be liquidated, wound up and/or closed at any time by resolution of the Management Company, particularly if the net assets of a fund or unit class fall below an amount at which efficient and rational management no longer seems possible.
-This is particularly the case in situations of changed economic and/or political framework conditions that have an adverse impact on the Fund or the unit class, or if the products offered are rationalised, or in any other cases where such action is in the interests of unitholders.
+This is particularly the case in situations of changed economic and/or political framework conditions that have an adverse impact on the Fund or unit class, if the products offered are rationalised or in any other cases to protect the interests of unitholders.